ebaauw/homebridge-zp/README.md

 - `port`: The port for the web server homebridge-zp creates to receive notifications from Sonos ZonePlayers.
 Default: 0, use a random port.
 - `searchTimeout`: The timeout in seconds to wait for a response when searching for Sonos Zoneplayers.
 Default: 2 seconds;
 - `subscriptionTimeout`: duration (in minutes) of the subscriptions homebridge-zp creates with each ZonePlayer.
 Default: 30 minutes;
-- `light`: Deprecated, use `service` and `brightness` instead;
+- `light`: Deprecated, use `service` or `brightness` instead;
 - `service`: Defines what type of service and volume characteristic homebridge-zp uses.
 Possible values are: `"switch"` for `Switch` and `Volume`; `"speaker"` for `Speaker` and `Volume`; `"light"` for `LightBulb` and `Brightness`; and `"fan"` for `Fan` and `Rotation Speed`.
 Selecting `"light"` or `"fan"` enables changing the Sonos volume from Siri and from the iOS built-in [Home](http://www.apple.com/ios/home/) app.
 Selecting `"speaker"` is not supported by the iOS built-in [Home](http://www.apple.com/ios/home/) app;
 - `brightness`: Flag whether to expose volume as `Brightness` in combination with `Switch` or `Speaker`.
 Default: `false`.
 Setting this flag enables volume control from Siri;
 - `zonegroups`: Deprecated, use `speakers` instead.
-- `speakers`: Flag whether to expose a second *Speakers* service per zone, in addition to the standard *Sonos* service, see **Zone Revisited** above.
+- `speakers`: Flag whether to expose a second *Speakers* service per zone, in addition to the standard *Sonos* service, see **Speakers** above.
 Default: `false`.
-You might want to change this if you have a multi-zone Sonos configuration.
+You might want to change this if you're using Sonos groups in a configuration of multiple Sonos zones.

-For reference, below is an example `config.json` that includes all parameters and their default values:
+Below is an example config.json that exposes the *Sonos* and *Speakers* service as a HomeKit `Speaker` and volume as `Brightness`, so it can be controlled from Siri:
 ```
   "platforms": [
     {
       "platform": "ZP",
       "name": "ZP",
-      "searchTimeout": 2,
-      "subscriptionTimeout": 30,
-      "service": "switch",
+      "service": "speaker",
-      "brightness": false,
+      "brightness": true,
-      "groupvolume": false
+      "speakers": true
     }
   ]
 ```